Contact Us for a Free Consultation (213) 542-0979

 What Factors Can Enhance Or Aggravate A California Murder Charge?

 The factors that can enhance or aggravate a murder charge under California Penal Code 187 are the factors that you would think of.
-Anything that involves callous behavior on the part of the person that is being charged with murder obviously above and beyond what would be required of just a regular murder so to speak can enhance a murder charge.
+Anything that involves callous behavior on the part of the person who is being charged with murder, obviously above and beyond what would be required of just a regular murder, so to speak, can enhance a murder charge.

 Obviously, killing a small child would be a horrible factor.
-Lying in wait is aggravating and the lying in wait can trigger the death penalty.
+Lying in wait is aggravating, and lying in wait can trigger the death penalty.
 Another thing that can trigger the death penalty as it relates to murder is if you have multiple murders; that is aggravating.

 If it is serious enough, prosecutors will not even negotiate with the defense attorney.
-They will just say, “Yes, the offer is 50 years, take it or leave it”, knowing that obviously no one is going to take that and the case ends up going to trial.
+They will just say, “Yes, the offer is 50 years.
+Take it or leave it,” knowing that obviously no one is going to take that, and the case will end up going to trial.

 DUI in PC 192 Manslaughter Charges

-As far as manslaughter goes, one example of an aggravated manslaughter would be someone is drinking and driving and they end up killing someone.
+As far as manslaughter goes, one example of aggravated manslaughter would be when someone is drinking and driving and ends up killing someone.
 The charge can be filed as either manslaughter or second-degree murder.

-If someone becomes enraged over a situation and they take matters into their own hands and kill someone then that would be a voluntary manslaughter and would be something that they would consider aggravating.
+If someone becomes enraged over a situation and takes matters into their own hands and kills someone, then that would be voluntary manslaughter and would be something that they would consider aggravating.

 Felony Murder in Killing Someone In A DUI Accident In California

 The felony murder rule really does not apply if someone is killed in a DUI accident in California.
-Most times, DUI's are going to be filed as misdemeanors in California throughout Los Angeles County.
+Most of the time, DUIs are filed as misdemeanors in California and throughout Los Angeles County.

-The judges tell everyone who gets hit with the first, second or third time DUI about the Watson warning.
+The judges tell everyone who gets hit with the first, second, or third time DUI about the Watson warning.
 They would use that to charge the person with second-degree murder who picked up the new DUI that killed somebody.
-The prosecutors are of the mind that people know in the society that it is dangerous to drink and drive and they can kill someone.
+The prosecutors are of the mind that people know in society that it is dangerous to drink and drive, and they can kill someone.

-If a person is drinking and driving and kills someone, they have a real high possibility of being charged with second-degree murder and looking at 15 to live.
+If a person is drinking and driving and kills someone, they have a really high possibility of being charged with second-degree murder and looking at 15 to live.

 Bail in California Murder Or Manslaughter Charges